How to Stay Curious while Avoiding Noisy TVs using Aleatoric Uncertainty Estimation: Background

-Inverse dynamics feature (IDF) curiosity \cite{pathak2017curiosity} rejuvenated interest in using one step prediction errors as intrinsic rewards.
-IDF curiosity avoids stochastic traps by computing prediction errors with features that aim to only contain information concerning stimuli the agent can affect \cite{pathak2017curiosity}.
-Further experiments \cite{burda2018large} showed that simple one-step prediction errors also work effectively within a random representation space generated by feeding state observations through a randomly initialised network. \cite{burda2018large} also showed the (IDF) approach is vulnerable to action-dependent noisy TVs---demonstrated by giving the agent a `remote control' to a noisy TV in the environment that could induce unpredictable environment transitions.
-This motivated random network distillation (RND) \cite{burda2018exploration}, which removes dynamics from the prediction problem altogether---instructing a network to learn to predict the output of another fixed randomly initialised network at each state, using the resulting error as intrinsic rewards.
+Inverse dynamics feature (IDF) curiosity \citep{pathak2017curiosity} rejuvenated interest in using one step prediction errors as intrinsic rewards.
+IDF curiosity avoids stochastic traps by computing prediction errors with features that aim to only contain information concerning stimuli the agent can affect \citep{pathak2017curiosity}.
+Further experiments \citep{burda2018large} showed that simple one-step prediction errors also work effectively within a random representation space generated by feeding state observations through a randomly initialised network. \citet{burda2018large} also showed the (IDF) approach is vulnerable to action-dependent noisy TVs---demonstrated by giving the agent a `remote control' to a noisy TV in the environment that could induce unpredictable environment transitions.
+This motivated random network distillation (RND) \citep{burda2018exploration}, which removes dynamics from the prediction problem altogether---instructing a network to learn to predict the output of another fixed randomly initialised network at each state, using the resulting error as intrinsic rewards.
+RND persists as a key component in state of the art algorithms deployed in high dimensional state spaces \citep{badia2020never}.

 Other exploration methods explicitly leverage uncertainty quantification for exploration.
-The canonical approach is ``optimism under uncertainty'', which in its most basic form means weighting the value of state-actions pairs inversely to the number of times they have been experienced \cite[p.
-36]{sutton2018reinforcement}.
-Known as count based methods \cite{strehl2008analysis, bellemare2016unifying}, this approach was shown to reliably evade noisy TVs in minigrid environments \cite{Raileanu2020RIDE:}.
-However, it is not feasible to count state visitations in many environments where there is a large number of unique states \cite{bellemare2016unifying}. ``Pseudo-count'' methods exchange tabular look up tables for density models to estimate an analogous intrinsic reward to counts in large state spaces \cite{bellemare2016unifying}.
-Nevertheless, prediction error based methods for exploration remain a key component in state of the art algorithms deployed in high dimensional state spaces (e.g. \cite{badia2020never}).
+The canonical approach is ``optimism under uncertainty'', which in its most basic form means weighting the value of state-actions pairs inversely to the number of times they have been experienced \citep{sutton2018reinforcement}(p.
+36).
+Known as count based methods \citep{strehl2008analysis, bellemare2016unifying}, this approach was shown to reliably evade noise sources in minigrid environments \cite{Raileanu2020RIDE:}.
+However, it is not feasible to count state visitations in many environments where there is a large number of unique states \cite{bellemare2016unifying}. ``Pseudo-count'' methods exchange tabular look up tables for density models to estimate an analogous intrinsic reward to counts in large state spaces \cite{bellemare2016unifying}---related to density models, \cite{kim2019curiosity} use state ``compressibility'' as intrinsic rewards.